 The Earth-friendliest pet waste solutions for Seattle

 According to Seattle Public Utilities, pets in the Emerald City produce 50,000 pounds of waste per day.
 Responsibly disposing of this waste a bit trickier in the Seattle because of frequent rain and proximity to salmon habitat.
-Pet waste contains pathogens that, if buried or left on the ground, can wash into watersheds where it poses a threat to salmon and other wildlife.
+Pet waste contains pathogens that can wash into watersheds where it poses a threat to salmon and other wildlife.
 For the same reason, pet waste should not be composted or left anywhere near edible garden beds.

 So what do we do with it?
 We shouldn’t bury it, leave it, compost it, throw it in recycling or yard waste – what’s left?

 Unfortunately, bagging and throwing pet waste in the trash is the method recommended by Seattle Public Utilities and Snohomish County.
 It’s not ideal to send more waste to the landfill, but it’s better than allowing it to wreak havoc in the local soils and watersheds.